hoangdesu/web-developer-bootcamp/YelpCamp/README.md

 ## Features and app preview

+This app is fully responsive and mobile-friendly.
+Some components are designed differently to work best with their current view.

 | Features | Desktop view | Mobile view |
 | ----------- | ----------- | ----------- |
 | Homepage: browse campgrounds, clustered map view | ![](imgs/home.jpg) | ![](imgs/home-mobile.jpg) |